chenkelmann/neo2-awt-hack/README.md

 If you successfully use it for OpenJDK 8, please let me know.

-This is a nasty hack to enable the neo 2 keyboard layout in IntelliJ under X11 (e.g. Linux).
+This is a nasty hack to enable the neo 2 keyboard layout in IntelliJ / Android Studio / PyCharm under X11 (e.g. Linux).

 For information on the neo 2 keyboard layout see: http://www.neo-layout.org/ Usage of this hack is a workaround for the following issue: http://wiki.neo-layout.org/ticket/364